 Eastern North America is the home to the Staghorn Sumac, also known as Rhus Typhina.
 The Staghorn Sumac is in the family Anacardiaceae and is a species of flowering plant.
 The Staghorn Sumac can be found in the Appalachian Mountains, Midwestern and Northeastern areas of the United States and primarily in Southeastern Canada.
 The Staghorn Sumac is mainly found in a temperate climate and is widely cultivated as an ornamental.

 The Staghorn Sumac is a plant that aggressively grows and distributes its seeds by rhizomes to create colonies (old in the center, young out).
-Smaller gardens cannot really accommodate the Staghorn Sumac even though it's known to be an ornamental plant that provides interest all through the year.
+Smaller gardens cannot accommodate the Staghorn Sumac even though it's known to be an ornamental plant that provides interest all through the year.
 However, since the Staghorn has an intense, suckering habit makes the plant non-compatible with smaller gardens.

-The Staghorn Sumac may grow in many different conditions such as poor soil and dry soil, other plants usually aren't able to grow.
+The Staghorn Sumac may grow in many different conditions such as poor soil and dry soil; other plants usually aren't able to grow.
 Landscapers are known to create a crown effect so that it looks like a plan tree, by removing all but the top branches.

-It was in the 17th century when the Staghorn Sumac was introduced to Europe and is a well-liked plans in gardens.
+It was in the 17th century when the Staghorn Sumac was introduced to Europe and is a well-liked plan in gardens.
 Sumac Vinaigrier, Essigbaum which means vinegar tree is the common name for the Staghorn Sumac in German and French.

 Staghorn sumac bares fruit that usually ripens in the June to September months.
 The staghorn sumac grows more than 3 feet in one year.
 Staghorn sumac thrives in almost any soil it is planted.

 The Staghorn Sumac is a deciduous tree that is native to North America.
 This tree is rather small in size and can sometimes be considered shrubs.
 This tree grows the best in the northeastern part of the United States and the southern parts of Canada.
 The width of the tree ranges from six to twelve inches.
-The tree ranges in size from fifteen to thirty-five feet tall and has long, green and thin leaves.
+The tree reaches in size from fifteen to thirty-five feet tall and has long, green and thin leaves.
 The leaves are flat and compound.
 In the center of the branches are drupes are covered in reddish color hairs.
 These drupes are in the shape of a cone.
 In the winter the tree’s leave looks fuzzy like the fuzz on the antler of a deer.

 The Staghorn Sumac is a fruit-bearing tree.
 The fruit will grow from May until September.
-The fruit can last thought the winter.
+The fruit can last through the winter.
 The leaves of the tree turn red during the fall.
 This tree grows well in gardens, lawns, and in the forest.
 It can live in dry soil conditions.
-It grows well in the old field.
-It is one of the easiest trees to grow and does not require much care.
+It becomes well in the old field.
+It is one of the most accessible trees to grow and does not require much care.
 However, it does require a lot of sunlight.
 The tree needs a lot of room to spread out and grow.
 It can also grow on hillsides and in rocky soil.
 This tree was once used by the Native American people to make a drink.
 Today people use the Staghorn Sumac to add a decorative touch to their lawn.